USS Kalinin Bay: The Battle off Samar

 Steaming about 60 miles east of Samar before dawn 25 October, Taffy 3 prepared to launch the day's initial air strikes.
 At 0647, Rear Admiral Sprague received word that a sizable Japanese fleet was approaching from the northwest.
 Comprising four battleships, eight cruisers, and eleven destroyers, Vice Admiral Takeo Kurita's Center Force steadily closed and at 0658 opened fire on Taffy 3.

 So began the Battle off Samar—one of the most memorable engagements in U.S. naval history.
 Outnumbered and outgunned, the slower Taffy 3 seemed fated for disaster; but the American ships defied the odds and gamely accepted the enemy's challenge.

 Kalinin Bay accelerated to flank speed, and, despite fire from three enemy cruisers, she launched her planes, ordering the pilots "to attack the Japanese task force and proceed to Tacloban airstrip, Leyte, to rearm and regas."
 As salvos fell "with disconcerting rapidity" increasingly nearer Kalinin Bay, her planes, striking the enemy force with bombs, rockets, and gunfire, inflicted heavy damage on the closing ships.

+Coming under heavy fire

 As the trailing ship in the escort caravan, Kalinin Bay came under intense enemy fire.
 Though partially protected by chemical smoke, by a timely rain squall, and by valiant counterattacks of screening destroyers and destroyer escorts, she took the first of 15 direct hits at 0750.
-Fired from an enemy battleship, the large caliber shell (14 inch or 16 inch) struck the starboard side of the hangar deck just abaft the forward elevator.
+Fired from the Japanese battleship Haruna, a 14-inch (356 mm) shell struck the starboard side of the hangar deck just abaft the forward elevator.